-In 2014, E.R., 22, an incel member killed six people (including two women) and injured 14 others in Isla Vista, California.
+In 2014, E.R., 22, killed six people (including two women) and injured 14 others in the community of Isla Vista, near the University of California, Santa Barbara.
 He explained his predicament, “I’ve been forced to endure an existence of loneliness, rejection, and unfulfilled desires all because girls have never been attracted to me.”
 Before his onslaught, he wrote, “One day incels will realize their true strength and numbers, and will overthrow this oppressive feminist system.
 Start envisioning a world where WOMEN FEAR YOU.”
 His lengthy manifesto was titled “My Twisted World.”
 E.R., who referred to himself as the “Supreme Gentleman,” has been viewed as a cause célèbre among disparate incels; one whose violence against women (and others), should be replicated to bring attention to the incel cause.

 On February 14, 2018 – Valentine’s Day – N.C., 19, killed 17 people and wounded 17 others at Marjory Stoneman Douglas High School in Parkland, Florida.
 He had articulated racist, anti-Semitic, and homophobic precepts online, as well as stating that the Isla Vista shooter would not be forgotten.
 Some incels now claim N.C. as their hero.
-In March 2018, N.C. was indicted on 17 state charges of murder and an equal number of attempted murder counts.
-His trial is anticipated to begin in January 2020.
+In March 2018, he was indicted on 17 state charges of murder and an equal number of attempted murder counts.
+His trial date has yet to be set.

 In April 2018, A.M., 25, purposefully drove a rented van on a sidewalk in downtown Toronto, killing eight women and two men and injuring 16 others.
 He ultimately surrendered to a police officer after unsuccessfully asking the lawman to shoot him in the head.
 Before conducting his attack, he posted on Facebook, “Private (Recruit) [A.M.]
 Infantry 00010, wishing to speak to Sgt 4chan please.
 C23249161.
 The Incel Rebellion has already begun!
 We will overthrow all the Chads and Stacys!
 All hail the Supreme Gentleman.”
 He was charged with 10 counts of murder and 16 counts of attempted murder.
-His trial is scheduled for February 2020.
+He was found guilty on all counts in March 2021.

 In November 2018, S.B., 40, shot and killed two women at the Hot Yoga studio in Tallahassee, Florida, and injured five others, before killing himself.
 A veteran and former teacher with two graduate degrees, the shooter had a criminal record of harassing women, had uploaded misogynist videos and articulated anti-black sentiments, and compared himself to the Isla Vista shooter.